 That didn’t happen to me until I was in college.
-At the beginning phases, it did indeed have all the wonderful attributes of young love, but that phased out as the relationship intensified and demanded more maturity and foresight from the both of us.
+At the beginning phases, it had all the wonderful attributes of young love, but that phased out as the relationship intensified and demanded more maturity and foresight from the both of us.

-Although it was a challenging phase in my life, on hindsight I can see that going through that experience was essential to my own growth and evolution.
+Although it was a challenging phase in my life, on hindsight I can see how that experience was essential to my own growth and evolution.
 I learned so much about myself and how I experience relationships, which no book, personal assessment or seminar could have taught me.

 If the lessons didn’t touch me on a deep and visceral level, the effects would not have been so profound and lasting.

-- Don’t rush, and take your time in getting to know the person: It’s natural to want to spend as much time as possible when we meet someone who makes our heart race.
-We want to speak to him/her and be around them all the time.
-However the healthy thing to do is to nurture a slow and steady flame in the initial phases of a relationship.
-This is critical to the long term growth of the relationship as you want to have enough time to reflect and take in what you experience with the person, and while building a strong foundation.
-If you push too much and too fast, you may face the risk of “relationship burnout”.
+3. Don’t rush and take your time in getting to know the person: It’s natural to want to spend as much time as possible when we meet someone in the early stages of dating.
+However, the healthy thing to do is to cerate a slow and steady flame in the initial phases of a relationship.
+This is critical to the long term growth of the relationship as you want to have enough time to reflect and take in what you experience with the person.

-- RESPECT, FRIENDSHIP and TRUST should be the foundation of an intimate relationship: This is pretty obvious, yet so many of us don’t get the magnitude of its importance.
+4. Respect, friendship and trust should be the foundation of your relationship: This is pretty obvious, yet so many of us don’t get the magnitude of its importance.
 These are essential requirements for a strong foundation of a relationship.
-Without it your relationship will topple over easily when you face challenges and conflicts in the future.
+Without it your relationship will crash and burn when you face challenges and conflicts in the future.

-- Do NOT ignore red flag under any circumstances: If you encounter something that bothers you about someone, do not dismiss it by hoping it was a one-time thing or that you can change the person.
+6. Do not ignore red flags: If you encounter something that bothers you about someone, do not dismiss it by hoping it was a one-time thing or that you can change the person.
 In the earlier stages of getting to know someone we are a bit too forgiving and don’t want to face reality.
-Take note of it, watch for recurring patterns and bring it up when the time is right.

 All my best on your journey,